ariana124/simple_calculator/README.md

 # Addition Calculator

-A simple calculator web application that adds to numbers and  was built using node js.
+A simple calculator web application that adds two numbers and  was built using node js.

 ## Installation